alttch/pptop/README.md

 All data tables can be scrolled, filtered, new data collection ca be paused.
 In case of problems, any plugin can be re-injected at any time.

+## Configuring

+Plugins and keyboard shortcuts are configured by default in *~/.pptop/pptop.yml* file (created automatically at first launch)

 ## Standard plugins

 * **env** view process OS environment variables